AOSC-Dev/website-2023/README.md

 Then, build and serve the website locally:

 ```
-npm i
+npm run build
-npm run dev
+node .output/server/index.mjs
 ```

 Submitting news
 ---

-All news articles are written in Markdown and stored in `/public/news`, with extra assets (images, etc.) stored in `/assets/...`.
+All news articles are written in Markdown and stored in `/content/news`, with extra assets (images, etc.) stored in `/assets/...`.
 All assets should be referenced from the site (`/assets/...`, not `https://...`).